 - Sliding is recommended.
 If the player chooses not to slide, he must not interfere in any way.
 Any player interfering will be called out along with any subsiding out.
 If the player does slide, they must not intentionally try to break up the play by sliding hard or with feet up or into an opposing player.

 - In the event of injury and no substitution is available, the player may leave the game and the team may continue without penalty, as long as there are still 8 players. (see rule #5).
 Example: If you’re batting 11 ppl and someone gets hurt, there is no penalty for taking them out of the lineup.
 If you’re batting 8 and someone gets hurt, your team will forfeit the game due to not having enough players.

 - The home team will provide the bases (if needed) and will set them out 65’ apart.
 The visiting team will provide a second home plate, placed in line with first base and home plate just outside the batters’ box.
 This plate will be the runner’s plate.
 The catcher does not need to tag the runner.
 This will be considered a force-out.
 It is to avoid collisions.
 Players not running to the runner’s plate will be called out.
 The runner cannot run back to third base after crossing the “point of no return” (a mark 1/2 way between 3rd and home).
-If there is a play at home, the runner must run to the outside base.
 A second first base should also be used.
 If there is a play at first, the runner must run to the outside base.

 - Only managers and umps will handle the discussions pertaining to disputes.